 Arrow to the Sun has several pages with pictures but no text, and these could be used for a preliminary story writing activity by having students write text for those pages in the style of the author.
 Kids should have fun with this since the pages with no text actually tell an exciting part of the story, the part in which the boy passes his four trials – lions, serpents, bees, and lightning!
 Just as in the book, students should write in the third person and name the boy simple “the Boy” (capital B), as the author did.

 For their own story, students might begin by using a storyboard (like a comic strip) to map out the action.
 As in Arrow to the Sun, the main character could become the object at the start of his adventure and then become himself again at the conclusion of the story.
-This might help the kids to plot out their story with a beginning and an end.
+This will help the kids to structure their story with a beginning and an end.
 To encourage kids to use dialog, speech bubbles could be included in the story map.

 Arrow to the Sun is a picture book that middle grades kids should really enjoy with its story of adventure and boldly-colored geometric-shaped illustrations.
 And for teachers, it ties in with lots of subjects – history (of course), but it could also tie in with art and maybe even math.